Why the revival of a 46-year-old anti-conversion law has pushed Arunachal Pradesh into turmoil

 Legal experts said the law’s provisions could be misused.
 “The law is very loosely drafted,” Itanagar-based advocate Ebo Mili told Scroll.
 “Anyone [and not just relatives of a person being converted] can complain and on that basis arrest can be made.
 It can be a political tool.”

-James Techi Tara, general secretary Arunachal Christian Forum, said the phrase “attempt to convert” in Section 3 of Act is liable to be “misused and abused”.
+James Techi Tara, from Arunachal Christian Forum, said the phrase “attempt to convert” in Section 3 of Act is liable to be “misused and abused”.
 “In the absence of a clear-cut definition of ‘attempt’, any religious conduct/ceremony /propagation may be objected to.
 This can lead to chaos and unrest and complete anarchy in the society,” the Arunachal Christian Forum said in a memorandum to the chief minister.

 Moreover, Section 5 of the law makes it mandatory to intimate the deputy commissioner if anyone converts to another religion.
 Failure to do so could lead to imprisonment up to a year or a fine.